Highly-Unstable-Hadron/Highly-Unstable-Hadron/README.md

 Hey, I'm a Highly-Unstable-Hadron.
-I'm interested in mathematics (calculus and linear algebra mainly) and particle physics.
+I'm interested in compiler theory and just about anything mathy (or just plain neat) in CS.
-I code in Python and C.
+I code in Python, occasionally C and JavaScript.

+Pronouns: he/him

 <!---
 Highly-Unstable-Hadron/Highly-Unstable-Hadron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.